-Approach: The gap analysis of zonal isolation regulations was perused to identify industry standards for barriers, the requirements and regulations in the OCS, domestic onshore, international onshore and
+Approach: The gap analysis of zonal isolation regulations was perused to identify industry standards for barriers, the requirements and regulations in the OCS, domestic onshore, international onshore and international offshore areas.
+This analysis compared and contrasted the regulations identified with current BSEE zonal isolation requirements and provide recommendations for improvement in well safety.

-CSI Technologies makes no representations or warranties, either expressed or implied, and specifically provides the results of this report "as is" based upon the provided information.

-13.1.1 Subtask 10.1 - Analyze the current BSEE cementing regulations

-13.1.2 Subtask 10.2 - Determine existing industry standards for well sealants

-13.1.3 Subtask 10.3 - Analyze regulations from domestic onshore regulatory bodies such as the TRR, PA DEP and others

-13.1.4 Subtask 10.4 - Analyze internationally recognized regulations for both onshore and offshore

-13.1.5 Subtask 10.5 - Using the regulatory information gathered, develop recommendations for improvement with regards to zonal isolation requirements
+- 13.1.1 Subtask 10.1 Analyze the current BSEE cementing regulations - 13.1.2 Subtask 10.2 Determine existing industry standards for well sealants - 13.1.3 Subtask 10.3 Analyze regulations from domestic onshore regulatory bodies such as the TRR, PA DEP and others - 13.1.4 Subtask 10.4 Analyze internationally recognized regulations for both onshore and offshore - 13.1.5 Subtask 10.5 Using the regulatory information gathered, develop recommendations for improvement with regards to zonal isolation requirements